30 Ways to Conserve Energy at Home

 If you can’t afford to upgrade your water heater, find a water heater blanket.
 It wraps around your current water heater and prevents standby heat loss by as much as 45%.

 It’s a newer technology; geothermal heat pumps use the earth’s natural warmth to heat the contents and therefore don’t work as hard as the standard.
 When it works less, you save more.

 24. Solar Water Heaters

-Solar water heaters are a spectacular way to heat while saving on the energy bill because they’re powered by the sun’s natural light.
+Solar water heaters are a spectacular way to heat to conserve energy at home while saving on the energy bill because they’re powered by the sun’s natural light.
 They come in a wide variety but typically all have the same results – warm water for less money.

 25. Yearly HVAC Tune-up

 Giving your heating and cooling systems a yearly tune-up is a great way to maintain efficiency and keep your energy bills as low as they’ll go.